paradoxxxzero/importmagic/README.md

+# This is a fork of the original project
+It includes python 3 relative import support and some fix for imports like `from datetime import datetime`

 # Import Magic [![image](https://secure.travis-ci.org/alecthomas/importmagic.png?branch=master)](https://travis-ci.org/alecthomas/importmagic)

 The goal of this package is to be able to automatically manage imports in Python.
 To that end it can: